h2non/node-bintray/README.md

 ## CLI

-For easy automation, usage from other languages or from your shell scripts, you should use the full featured command-line interface:
+For easy automation, usage from other languages or from your shell scripts you can use the full supported command-line interface:

 ```shell
 $ bintray --help